Pileup mitigation at the LHC: a theorist's view

-In light of our results on NpC in section~\ref{sec:npc-v-areamed}, the difference between the performance of area-subtraction plus trimming versus that of cleansing are puzzling: our expectation is that their performances should be similar.\footnote{KLSW state in \cite{Krohn:2013lba} that fluctuations around a `best' charged fraction $\bar \gamma_0$ decrease with increasing $N_\PU$ and suggest (see also \cite{schwartz-talk-PU-workshop}, pp. 16 and 17) that this will improve the determination of this fraction and therefore the effectiveness of a method like cleansing, based on a neutral-proportional-to-charged approach.
-However, this does not happen because, while relative fluctuations around $\bar \gamma_0$ do indeed decrease proportionally to $1/\sqrt{N_\PU}$ (a result of the incoherent addition of many pileup events and of the Central Limit Theorem), the absolute uncertainty that they induce on a pileup-subtracted quantity involves an additional factor $N_\PU$.
-The product of the two terms is therefore proportional to $\sqrt{N_\PU}$, \ie the same scaling as the area-median method.
-This is consistent with our observations.
-Note that for area subtraction, the switch from full events to CHS events has the effect of reducing the coefficient in front of $\sqrt{N_\PU}$. } The strong sample-dependence of the cleansing performance also calls for an explanation.
+In light of our results on NpC in section~\ref{sec:npc-v-areamed}, the difference between the performance of area-subtraction plus trimming versus that of cleansing are puzzling: our expectation is that their performances should be similar.\footnote{Note that our observations for area--median (with and without CHS) are consistent with a dispersion increasing like $\sqrt{\nPU}$, with the switch from full events to CHS events having the effect of reducing the coefficient in front of $\sqrt{N_\PU}$.} The strong sample-dependence of the cleansing performance also calls for an explanation.
 We thus pursue with an in-depth study of the question.

 As mentioned in our description of cleansing in Section~\ref{sec:pusub-with-chargedinfo}, one additional characteristic of linear cleansing relative to area-subtraction is that it switches to jet-vertex-fraction (JVF) cleansing when the NpC-style rescaling would give a negative answer.
 In contrast, area-subtraction plus trimming simply sets the (sub)jet momentum to zero.
 We explicitly tried turning the switch to JVF-cleansing on and off and found it had a small effect and did not explain the differences observed in Fig.~\ref{fig:f00}.